dstibrany/dotfiles/README.md

 ###todo

-- autoinstall lesspipe and fasd
+- autoinstall lesspipe and fasd and source-highlight
 - check if fasd exists first in BASH
 - dotfiles push command
 - make function git-current-branch work in bash